ptro-development/ansible_python_vim_developer/README.md

 # ansible_python_vim_developer
 Basic CentOs6 ansible module for a python developer using vim.

-# Some extra comments here.
+# Some extra comments here to be added.